 When you start to work with a contractor, you want to make sure you get it right.
 Let's look at the necessary paperwork to help ensure you don’t accidentally cross the line when working with freelancers, consultants, temps and other contract workers.

 The first step to working with an independent contractor is getting a W-9 form.
-You can’t complete your 1099 forms without it.
-The W-9 form captures the name, address and taxpayer identification number (TIN) of each contractor who requires a 1099-MISC.
+You can't complete your 1099-NEC* forms without it.
+The W-9 form captures the name, address and taxpayer identification number (TIN) of each contractor who requires a 1099-NEC.
+(Prior to 2020 the form used to report independent contractor payments was 1099-MISC.)

 It's a best practice to have your contractor provide a completed W-9 before work even begins.
 Once you receive the form, store it in a secure place, because it contains sensitive information, including Social Security numbers.
 You can download a free W-9 form on the efile4Biz site by clicking here.